Articles

 These factors include fleas, staph (bacteria) or yeast (fungal) infections, and food allergies.
 If you’re noticing an increase in your dog’s scratching, they may have developed one or more of these flare factors that are pushing them over their “itch threshold” despite being on anti-itch medication.

-READ ALSO: Which stream is better science or commerce?
+READ ALSO: Which storage device is portable?

 Why is my dog scratching so much?